pagkly/Zed/Investopedia3/EBITDA – Earnings Before Interest, Taxes, Depreciation, and Amortization.md

 In this example, both companies have the same net income largely because Company B has a smaller interest expense account.
 There are a few possible conclusions that can help the analyst dig a little deeper into the true value of these two companies:

 -   Is it possible that Company B could borrow more and increase both EBITDA and net income?
 If the company is underutilizing its ability to borrow, this could be a source of potential growth and value.
--   If both companies have the same amount of debt, perhaps Company A has a lower [credit rating](https://www.investopedia.com/terms/c/creditrating.asp) and must pay a higher [interest rate](https://www.investopedia.com/terms/i/interestrate.asp).
+-   If both companies have the same amount of debt, perhaps Company A has a lower [[credit rating]](https://www.investopedia.com/terms/c/creditrating.asp) and must pay a higher [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp).
 This may indicate additional risk compared to Company B and a lower value.
--   Based on the amount of depreciation and amortization, Company B is generating less EBITDA with more [assets](https://www.investopedia.com/terms/a/asset.asp) than Company A. This could indicate an inefficient management team and a problem for Company B's valuation.
+-   Based on the amount of depreciation and amortization, Company B is generating less EBITDA with more [[assets]](https://www.investopedia.com/terms/a/asset.asp) than Company A. This could indicate an inefficient management team and a problem for Company B's valuation.

 ## Frequently Asked Questions